 Numerous phenomena in gas discharge physics cannot be properly understood without kinetic analysis of electrons.
 We have reviewed the recent progress in the numerical solution of the Boltzmann equation for simulation of electron kinetics in gas discharge plasmas.
-The reduction of the 6-D Boltzmann equation to a four-dimensional FPE using two-term spherical harmonics expansion enables efficient and accurate simulation of the electron distribution function in collisional gas discharge plasmas.
-This approach has also been successfully used for simulation of electron transport in semiconductor devices [116], [117] and collisionless electron transport in plasma thrusters [118].
+The reduction of the 6D Boltzmann equation to a 4D Fokker Planck equation using two-term spherical harmonics expansion enables efficient and accurate simulation of the electron distribution function in collisional gas discharge plasmas.
+This approach has also been successfully used for simulation of electron transport in semiconductor devices ^{116,117} and collisionless electron transport in plasma thrusters 118 .
 It covers a niche between the particle simulation methods and semi-analytical discharge models.
 The two-term approximation, called diffusion approximation in mathematical literature, works unexpectedly well even beyond its range of validity.

-Simulations of weakly-collisional plasmas have been traditionally performed by PIC codes.
-Recently, Vlasov codes have been also applied to analysis of collisionless effects in gas discharges.
+Simulations of weakly-collisional plasmas have been traditionally performed by Particle-in-Cell (PIC) codes.
+Recently, Vlasov codes have been also applied to simulations of collisionless effects in gas discharges.
 We believe, with further development of the numerical methods and computing power, these methods will offer a viable alternative to statistical methods for certain classes of problems.
-Among promising methods for increasing efficiency of the deterministic kinetic solvers is adaptive mesh refinement in phase space [119].
-The adaptive mesh refinement technologies have already been used with fluid discharge models [120] and are being actively developed now for simulation of streamer discharges.
+Among promising methods for increasing efficiency of the deterministic kinetic solvers is adaptive mesh refinement in phase space 119.
+The adaptive mesh refinement technologies have already been used with fluid discharge models 120 and are being actively developed now for simulation of streamer discharges.

+VI.
 ACKNOWLEDGMENT

-The authors would like to thank Dr. H. Q. Yang and Dr. N. Zhou for their contributions to the development of the code.
-The authors would like to thank Dr. L. D. Tsendin, Dr. A. A. Kudryavtsev, and Dr. E. A. Bogdanov for their contributions and stimulating discussions.
-The authors are grateful to Dr. V. A. Godyak for providing unpublished data partially used in this paper, and for reading and commenting on the manuscript.
+Drs.
+H.Q.
+Yang and N. Zhou are acknowledged for their contributions to the development of the code.
+We thank Drs.
+L.D.Tsendin, A.A.
+Kudryavtsev and E.A.
+Bogdanov for their contributions and stimulating discussions.
+We are grateful to V.A.Godyak for providing unpublished data partially used in this paper, and for reading and commenting on the manuscript.